Find schools

 The Pennsylvania State University

-The Master of Engineering degree comprises 30 credits, while the master of science and PhD degree is also made up of 30 credits each.
+The Master of Engineering degree comprises 30 credits, while the master of science and PhD degrees are also made up of 30 credits each.
 The curriculum includes courses such as open channel hydraulics; groundwater hydrology; fundamentals of surface hydrology; sediment transport; coastal and nearshore processes; random processes in hydrologic systems; and advanced fluid mechanics.

 Texas A&M University’s Zachry Department of Civil and Environmental Engineering offers a master of science in civil engineering (MS) degree, a master of engineering in civil engineering (MEng) degree, and a PhD in civil engineering.
 All these programs have a specialty in water resources engineering.

-A non-thesis option is available for both master’s degrees, while a thesis option is available only for the MS. Both master’s degrees require 30 credits, while the PhD comprises 96 hours for bachelor’s degree holders and 64 hours for master’s degree holders.
+A non-thesis option is available for both master’s degrees, while a thesis option is available only for the master of science program.
+Both master’s degrees require 30 credits, while the PhD comprises 96 hours for bachelor’s degree holders and 64 hours for master’s degree holders.

 Additional programs can be found on the online water systems engineering degree programs page.